 "My biggest win in the LBQ movement has been the acceptance of sexual minorities by religious leaders in Mombasa County.
 This was not an easy journey, but I was able to overcome the obstacles.
 My constant plea to them was that equal human rights apply to all human beings regardless of their sexual orientation and identity.
 Happily, the end result of these relationships has been a reduction in violence against sexual minorities in the County."

-Esther has been in the LBQ movement for eight years, having previously served as the Program Coordinator of Persons Marginalized and Aggrieved in Kenya (PEMA Kenya), an organization based in Mombasa that promotes harmony by empowering the local community to respect the rights of sexual and gender minorities.
+Adhiambo has been in the LBQ movement for eight years, having previously served as the Program Coordinator of Persons Marginalized and Aggrieved in Kenya (PEMA Kenya), an organization based in Mombasa that promotes harmony by empowering the local community to respect the rights of sexual and gender minorities.

 For Lana Ackar, the inspiration to pursue human rights was nurtured in her as a child.
-After the end of the Bosnian War in 1995, Lana, only 13, noticed her mother attending meetings in the evenings with female lawyers she knew.
-Soon, Lana learned that her mother was starting an NGO to provide legal assistance for women in her hometown who faced effects of the war such as dealing with property rights and domestic violence.
-Lana even watched as her mother’s organization assisted in drafting a law on gender equality in Bosnia.
+After the end of the Bosnian War in 1995, Ackar, only 13, noticed her mother attending meetings in the evenings with female lawyers she knew.
+Soon, Ackar learned that her mother was starting an NGO to provide legal assistance for women in her hometown who faced effects of the war such as dealing with property rights and domestic violence.
+Ackar even watched as her mother’s organization assisted in drafting a law on gender equality in Bosnia.
 “I am my mother’s daughter,” she says.
 “I somehow wanted to contribute to what my mother and her colleagues were doing and that is why I studied law.”

 “I feel that when you do human rights work, you care—you’re alive.
 Your senses become sharper, and you just feel differently about people.
 I have learned people are not as simple as you think they are.
 Everyone has layers of personality and different needs.”

-Lana now works with the NGO Pravnik, which seeks to bring together professionals and scholars from Southeastern Europe and beyond to study issues related to the rule of law and transitional justice.
+Ackar now works with the NGO Pravnik, which seeks to bring together professionals and scholars from Southeastern Europe and beyond to study issues related to the rule of law and transitional justice.
 She hopes that the International Summer School Sarajevo project that Pravnik has been implementing for the last five years will contribute to the advancement of human rights in Southeastern Europe.